TheCandidStartup/TheCandidStartup.github.io/_drafts/asynchronous-typescript.md

 The idea behind `Result` types is to handle expected failures explicitly, supported by the type system.
 A `Result<T,E>` is either in an `Ok` state with a `value T` or in an `Err` state with an `error E`.

 You often want to execute a sequence of operations, skipping the remaining operations if there's an error.
-Implementations of `Result`, like [neverthrow](https://github.com/supermacro/neverthrow), usually provide support for chaining operations together, with errors propagated to the end of the chain.
+Implementations of `Result`, like [NeverThrow](https://github.com/supermacro/neverthrow), provide support for chaining operations together, with errors propagated to the end of the chain.

 Does this synchronous `Result` based code look familiar?